jandrovins/idea/README.md

 ### Install ιδέα

 1. Create database and user in MariaDB.
-Enter MariaDB command line as root using `mysql`.
+Enter MariaDB command line as root using `mysql` command.
 Then enter:
 ```sql
 CREATE DATABASE idea;
 GRANT ALL ON <database_name>.* TO <database_user>@localhost IDENTIFIED BY '<database_user_password>';